Setup

 At this prompt you can select Cancel, which lets you manually configure tasks for the module instead.

-• Further explanation of the required fields will be discussed in the module category sections.
+- Further explanation of the required fields will be discussed in the modules sections.